petrveprek/obircs/README.md

 *scribo* is simple and flexible logging system suitable for embedded C and C++ applications.

-Each *scribo* log message is characterized by its category (optional) and verbosity (optional).
+Each *scribo* log message is characterized by its (optional) category and (optional) verbosity.
 To generate message content itself, *scribo* uses the same style as printf function i.e. `format, ...` with two additions.
 The first addition is that the `format` may be omitted.
 In this case, only log message header (optionally followed by default message content) is output.
 The second addition is that newline (`'\n'`) is automatically appended at the end of each